Visit Marrakesh: The Good, the Bad, and the Ugly

 RELATED POST: Sustainable travel photography

-There were no magic carpets.
-Not even one (and trust me, I looked!).
+There were no magic carpets, not even one (and trust me, I looked!).
 But there was the amazing Ben Youssef Madrasa.
 It was founded in the 14th century as a Quranic college, reconstructed in the mid 1500’s, and turned into a museum in 1960.
 On its entry there’s an inscription that reads You who enter my door, may your highest hopes be exceeded.
 This welcomed its students, and fully applies today to its visitors.
 Because, really, expectations are exceeded.

 Marrakesh Morocco - Experiencing the Globe